fchoi0505/Wine_Ratings_Prices/README.md

 In PostgreSQL a new server called **CodeAvengers** was created in which we establish the host as our AWS endpoint.
 Then, we created a new database called **MachineLearningProject**, which contained the tables above.

-The final, cleansed data set database table schema in PostgreSQL was created through Python Pandas using `cursor.execute`.
+The final, cleansed data set database table schema in PostgreSQL was created through Python Pandas.
+To establish the connection for our AWS RDS and PostgreSQL database, psycopg2 was imported and `cursor.execute` used.
 Next, the country_regions data table was populated via csv import so the joined tables (creating a new table called DATA_COMBINED), could be queried or exported as a csv file for import into other tool such as Tableau.

 ### Machine Learning: